-If you don't have time to prepare such a delicate salad, and tire of vinaigrette dressing as Reboux did, you may enjoy this simple recipe for Caesar salad (please click here for the printable recipe).
+If you don't have time to prepare such a delicate salad, and tire of vinaigrette dressing as Reboux did, you may enjoy this simple recipe for Caesar salad.
 This recipe does not use egg yolks, as I am absolutely paranoid when it comes to raw eggs (there is a brief but unrepeatable story behind this; suffice it to say, eggs and I get along very well cooked, thank you).
 I'm sure that a good Caesar salad does taste better with egg yolks, though...I can imagine it.

-This recipe has just seven ingredients, and anyone can make it, as long as you start with a good-quality mayonnaise (none of this plastic, sickly-sweet synthetic stuff: my favorite is made by Sir Kensington).
+This recipe has simple ingredients, and anyone can make it, as long as you start with a good-quality mayonnaise (none of this plastic, sickly-sweet synthetic stuff: my favorite is made by Sir Kensington).
 Here it is:

 2 Tbsp. organic red wine vinegar